apache/doris/docs/en/extending-doris/udf/remote-user-defined-function.md

 ### Implementing an interface

 The following three methods need to be implemented
-- fnCall：Used to write computational logic
+- fnCall:Used to write computational logic
-- checkFn：Used to verify function names, parameters, and return values when creating UDFs
+- checkFn:Used to verify function names, parameters, and return values when creating UDFs
-- handShake：Used for interface probe
+- handShake:Used for interface probe

 ## Create UDF